Coxeter orbits and Brauer trees II: Introduction

 \sk

-Our proof relies on Lusztig's work on the geometry of Deligne-Lusztig varieties associated to Coxeter elements \cite{Lu}.
-Many constructions that are derived from $\X(c)$, such as remarkable quotients and smooth compactifications, can be expressed in terms of varieties associated to smaller Coxeter elements.
+Our proof relies on Lusztig's work on the geometry of Deligne-Lusztig varieties associated with Coxeter elements \cite{Lu}.
+Many constructions that are derived from $\X(c)$, such as remarkable quotients and smooth compactifications, can be expressed in terms of varieties associated with smaller Coxeter elements.
 This provides an inductive method for finding the torsion in the cohomology of $\X(c)$.
 A further refinement adapted from \cite{BR2} is then used to lift the method up to $\Y(\dot c)$ and to show that the torsion part of $b\Hc^i(\Y(\dot c),\Lambda)b'$ is necessarily a cuspidal module.
 This reduces the problem of finding the torsion to the problem of finding where cuspidal composition factors can occur in the cohomology.
-Under some restrictions on $p$ and $G$, we prove that these cannot occur outside the middle degree.
-To this end, we determine the generalized Gelfand-Graev modules which have a simple cuspidal module in their head and compute their contribution to the cohomology of $\X(c)$ again using smaller varieties.
-When no reduction is possible, we can argue as in \cite{Lu} to deduce the concentration property.
+We prove that these cannot occur outside the middle degree.

 \sk